VMmanager: Administrator guide

 How NAS works

-To connect a NAS to a cluster node, a cluster file system must be configured on the NAS device.
+To connect a NAS to a cluster node, a cluster file system or NFS must be configured on the NAS device.
 A cluster file system is a system that can be used simultaneously by multiple servers.
-Such systems include NFS, OCFS2, GlusterFS, CephFS, GFS2, and others.
+Such systems include OCFS2, GlusterFS, CephFS, GFS2, and others.

 VMmanager cluster nodes access the NAS through a mounted directory that is specified when the storage is connected.